 BREEAM

-The approved development shall be carried out in accordance with the BREEAM details approved under 18/00671/AOD unless alternative or amended details are agreed in writing with the local planning authority.
-Within 6 months of the full occupation of all of the terminal buildings (Eastern Terminal Extension, West Terminal Extension and New East Pier) a Building Research Establishment certificate confirming that the terminal buildings cumulatively achieve a minimum BREEAM rating of Very Good shall be submitted to the local planning authority for approval in writing.
-Within 1 month of occupation of any new CADP terminal building, a report shall be submitted to the local planning authority to confirm that cumulatively the Development will still achieve a minimum BREEAM rating of Very Good.
+The approved development shall be carried out in accordance with the BREEAM details approved under 18/00802/AOD unless alternative or amended details are agreed in writing with the local planning authority.
+Within 6 months of the full occupation of all of the terminal buildings (Eastern Terminal Extension, Western Terminal Extension and New East Pier) a Building Research Establishment certificate confirming that the terminal buildings cumulatively achieve a minimum BREEAM rating of Very Good shall be submitted to the local planning authority for approval in writing.
+Within 1 month of occupation of any new CADP terminal building, a report shall be submitted to the local planning authority to confirm that cumulatively the new terminal buildings will still achieve a minimum BREEAM rating of Very Good.

 Reason: In the interests of energy efficiency and sustainability.